pytask-dev/pytask-parallel/README.md

 If you parallelize the execution of your tasks using two or more workers, do not use `breakpoint()` or `import pdb; pdb.set_trace()` since both will cause exceptions.

+## Documentation

+You find the documentation at <https://pytask-parallel.readthedocs.io/en/stable>.

 ## Changes

 Consult the [release notes](https://pytask-parallel.readthedocs.io/en/stable/changes.html) to